felipefrr/mpa_splc/README.md

 - [✔️] Implement my own version of SPLC
 - [✔️] Implement cycle removal.
 P.S.: we need to make a discussion about the most suitable method considering your graph structure and magnitude of the set cycles.
 It was implemented in the `convert_graph_to_dag`, considering the heuristics of removing the edge with the least `pln_date`.

+### Implementation notes
+The `pln_date` is a source node attribute, not an edge attribute, but setting it as an edge attribute seems to not impact the logic.
+However, I'm not sure, we will need further inspection.

 ## Getting started
 ```
 # Clone this repo and change directory